 - GroupBy, Ungroup

-Obviously care must be taken when using this facility as it can be confusing for users.
-For example, consider a Filter function with a selection formula that cannot be delegated, over a million record data source.
-Since the filtering will be done locally, only the first 500 records of the million records will be scanned.
-If the desired record is record 501, or 500,001, it will not be considered or returned by Filter.
+Obviously care must be taken when using this facility because it can confuse users.
+For example, consider a Filter function with a selection formula that can't be delegated, over a data source that contains a million records.
+Because the filtering is done locally, only the first 500 records are scanned.
+If the desired record is record 501 or 500,001, it isn't considered or returned by Filter.

-Another place where this can be confusing is aggregate functions.
-Take Average over a column of that same million record data source.
-Since Average cannot yet be delegated, only the first 500 records will be averaged.
-Care must be taken or a partial answer could be misconstrued as a complete answer by a user of your app.
+Aggregate functions can also cause confusion.
+Take Average over a column of that same million-record data source.
+Average can't be delegated in this case since the expression isn't delegated (see the earlier note), so only the first 500 records are averaged.
+If you're not careful, a partial answer could be misconstrued as a complete answer by a user of your app.

 Changing the limit

-In some cases, you will know that 2000 (or 1000, or 1500) will satisfy the needs of your scenario.
+In some cases, you'll know that 2,000 (or 1,000 or 1,500) will satisfy the needs of your scenario.
 With care, you can increase this number to fit your scenario.
-Be aware that as you increase this number your app's performance may degrade, especially for wide tables with lots of columns.
-The best answer is still to always delegate what you can.
+As you increase this number, your app's performance may degrade, especially for wide tables with lots of columns.
+Still, the best answer is to delegate as much as you can.

-To ensure your app can scale to large data sets, reduce this setting down to 1.
-Anything that cannot be delegated will now only return a single record, which should be easy to detect when testing your app.
-This can help avoid surprises when trying to take a proof of concept app to production.
+To ensure that your app can scale to large data sets, reduce this setting down to 1.
+Anything that can't be delegated returns a single record, which should be easy to detect when testing your app.
+This can help avoid surprises when trying to take a proof-of-concept app to production.

-To make it easier to know what is and is not being delegated, the authoring experience provides blue dot suggestions when a formula contains something that cannot be delegated.
+To make it easier to know what is and isn't being delegated, Power Apps provides warning (yellow triangle) when you create a formula that contains something that can't be delegated.

-Blue dots are only shown on formulas that operate on delegable data sources.
-If you don't see a blue dot and you believe your formula is not being properly delegated, check the type of data source against the list of delegable data sources above.
+Delegation warnings appear only on formulas that operate on delegable data sources.
+If you don't see a warning and you believe your formula isn't being properly delegated, check the type of data source against the list of delegable data sources earlier in this topic.

-Note the formula for the Gallery's Items property.
-It is using SortByColumns and Search functions, both of which can be delegated.
+The gallery's Items property is set to a formula that contains SortByColumns and Search functions, both of which can be delegated.

-You will notice that we are seeing a match for both "Apple" and "Pineapple".
-The Search function will find a search term anywhere in a text column.
-If instead, let's say we wanted to only find the search term at the beginning of the fruit's name.
-We can use another delegable function, Filter, with a more complicated search term (for simplicity we'll remove the SortByColumns call):
+The search results include "Apples", "Crab apples", and "Pineapple" because the Search function looks everywhere in a text column.
+If you wanted to find only records that contain the search term at the start of the fruit's name, you can use another delegable function, Filter, with a more complicated search term.
+(For simplicity, remove the SortByColumns call.)

-Although we are using Filter which is a delegable function, with SQL Server which is a delegable data source, the formula we used within Filter is not delegable.
-Mid and Len cannot be delegated to any data source.
+SQL Server is a delegable data source, and Filter is a delegable function, However, Mid and Len can't be delegated to any data source.